 Our ability to generate revenue from our sale of RNG or our generation and sale of RINs and LCFS Credits depends on a number of factors, including the markets for RNG as a vehicle fuel and for these credits.
 In the past, the markets for RINs and LCFS Credits have been volatile and unpredictable, and the prices for these credits have been subject to significant fluctuations.
 Additionally, the value of RINs and LCFS Credits, and consequently the revenue levels we may receive from our sale of these credits, may be adversely affected by changes to the federal and state programs under which these credits are generated and sold.
 Further, our ability to generate revenue from sales of these credits depends on our strict compliance with these federal and state programs, which are complex and subject to change and can involve a significant degree of judgment.
 If the agencies that administer and enforce these programs disagree with our judgments, otherwise determine we are not in compliance, conduct reviews of our activities or make changes to the programs, then our ability to generate or sell these credits could be temporarily restricted pending completion of reviews or as a penalty, permanently limited or lost entirely, and we could also be subject to fines or other sanctions.
-Any of these outcomes could fore us to purchase credits in the open market to cover any credits we have contracted to sell, retire credits we may have generated but not yet sold, eliminate or reduce a significant revenue stream or incur substantial additional and unplanned expenses.
-Further, following our sale of certain assets related to our RNG business in the BP Transaction, the amount of revenue contributed by sales of RINs and LCFS Credits has decreased, which has and will continue to adversely affect our financial results (as compared to the level of revenue contributed by sales of RINs, LCFS Credits has or other credits, or floar grams and willing to pay a premium for RNG, we may be unable to operate our RNG business profitably or at all.
+Any of these outcomes could force us to purchase credits in the open market to cover any credits we have contracted to sell, retire credits we may have generated but not yet sold, eliminate or reduce a significant revenue stream or incur substantial additional and unplanned expenses.
+Further, following our sale of certain assets related to our RNG business in the BP Transaction, the amount of revenue we generate from sales of RINs and LCFS Credits has decreased, which has and will continue to adversely affect our financial results (as compared to the level of revenue contributed by sales of these credits before completion of the BP Transaction).
+Moreover, in the absence of federal and state programs are programs are not willing to pay a premium pr